We think this movie stands out for:

 What parents need to know

-Parents need to know that this iconic love story, with its heroic characters, rousing message, and beautiful black-and-white production values should appeal to teens, as well as adults.
+Parents need to know that the iconic love story of Casablanca, with its heroic characters, rousing message, and beautiful black-and-white production values, should appeal to teens, as well as adults.
 Younger viewers will get more out of the film with some historical context.
 There are two sequences during which characters are shot and killed.
 Police are seen rounding up frightened citizens and refugees.
 Characters drink (sometimes to excess) and smoke throughout.

 What's the story?